 Statement Description

-acl
+acl ·

 Assigns a symbolic name to an address match list.

 allow-new-zones

 Controls the ability to add zones at runtime via rndc

 addzone.

 allow-recursion-on

 Specifies which local addresses can accept recursive

 queries.

 automatic-interface-scan

-Controls the automatic rescanning of network interfaces
+Controls the automatic rescanning of network interfaces when addresses are added or removed.

-when addresses are added or removed.
+when addresses are added of removed.

-bogus
+bogus Allows a name of a company to be in a series

 Allows a remote server to be ignored.

 ca-file

 Specifies the path to a file containing TLS certificates for trusted CA authorities, used to verify remote peer certifi-

 cates.

+ant fla

-cert-file Specifies the path to a file containing the TLS cortificate
+cert-file Specifies the path to a file containing the TLS certificate

-Specifies the path to a file containing the TLS certificate for a connection.
+for a connection.

+check-names

-check-names Restricts the character set and syntax of certain domain
+cneck-names Restricts the character set and syntax of certain domain

 names in primary files and/or DNS responses received

 from the network.

 clients-per-query

-eners per query Sets the initial minimum number of simultaneous recur-
+Sets the initial minimum number of simultaneous recur-

-sive clients accepted by the server for any given query be-
+sive clients accepted by the server for any given query before the server drops additional clients.

-fore the server drops additional clients.
+rore the server drops additional enems.

-controls
+controls Specifical sectoral shares by the sector of

-Specifies control channels to be used to manage the name
+Specifies control channels to be used to manage the name server.

-server.
+SOLICE.

 cookie-algorithm

 Sets the algorithm to be used when generating a server cookie.

-COOKIE.

-cookie-secret
+COORIC

+cookie-secret Specifies a shored secret weed for secreting and accept

 Specifies a shared secret used for generating and verifying EDNS COOKIE options within an anycast cluster.

-EDIAS COOKIE options within an anycast cluster.
+The second secon

 continues on next page